Hi-Aman-Jain/LEARNIVERSE-E-Learning-Website/README.md

 # LEARNIVERSE: Learn Beyond Limits

-LEARNIVERSE is an online learning platform where anyone can unlock limitless learning anytime, anywhere at zero cost.
+LEARNIVERSE is an responsive online learning platform where anyone can unlock limitless learning anytime, anywhere at zero cost.
 It offers a variety of courses designed to enhance your professional skills and personal growth.
 The user-friendly interface ensures a seamless learning experience.
 LEARNIVERSE was developed with the vision of making quality education accessible to everyone, regardless of geographical boundaries.

 ![LEARNIVERSE](https://media.giphy.com/media/26tn33aiTi1jkl6H6/giphy.gif)